techniqs/hyperledger-sawtooth-reason-logistics/README.md

 <p align="center"><img align="center" alt="Frontend" src="./public/frontend.png">
 </p>

-The above image shows the frontend/client-side of the application, where you can easily create transactions which then get forwarded to the custom graphql API.
+The above image shows the frontend/client-side of the application, which runs on localhost:3000, where you can easily create transactions which then get forwarded to the custom graphql API.

 Possible transactions are:
 -	Create a new user